 You hear this term in movies all the time, “I’d rather have a root canal.”
 If you are fortunate enough not to had this done, you probably don’t know what they are talking about.
 In this post, we will explain what this procedure is meant to do and what it entails.

-If your tooth is severely damaged or becomes infected, a root canal may be necessary.
+If your tooth is severely damaged or becomes infected, a root canal therapy near you may be necessary.
 During this procedure, the pulp from the inside of the tooth is removed.
 Then the area is cleaning thoroughly, and disinfectant is applied.

 Your dentist in Grande Prairie will then fill in the hole and seal it completely.
 If necessary, they may put in a new crown or dental implant as well.

 Can’t They Just Give Me Antibiotics?

 The problem here is not just that the pulp is infected.
 The main issue is that the dentist wants to ensure that the bacteria don’t spread to the jaw.
 Once the pulp is infected, there is not much else you can do but clear it out or yank the tooth out.

 Why Don’t They Just Yank It Out?

 Pulling teeth can be problematic.
 It leaves a gap in the mouth, and the other teeth can shift as a result.
 And, while one tooth might not be much of an issue, what happens when you have had a few taken out?
 Say, for example, you start losing molars.

 If they are all removed, you will need to have dentures or transplants.
 Without molars, we cannot grind our food properly.

 Is There Any Point Leaving the Shell of the Tooth?